 You normally wouldn’t think egg rolls would be healthy but these actually are!
 They’re loaded with good-for-you broccoli slaw, cabbage and other veggies.
-Plus they’re baked, not fried and served with a peanut butter dipping sauce, oh boy!
-Each filling egg roll has 117 calories 3 grams fat and 3 Weight Watchers SmartPoints.
+Plus, they’re baked, not fried and served with a peanut butter dipping sauce.
+Oh boy!
+Each filling egg roll has 117 calories, 3 grams fat and 3 Weight Watchers SmartPoints.
 They make a wonderful appetizer, lunch or dinner.
-I love these so much, I could eat them all time.
+I love these so much, I could eat them all the time.
 Enjoy!

 Prep Time: 15 minutes

 2 teaspoons ginger, (from a jar) see shopping tips

 2 tablespoons rice vinegar or seasoned rice vinegar

 A little fresh ground black pepper

 12 egg roll wrappers, see shopping tips